-1. Prerequisite: A Bachelor of Science or Arts and Teaching Certification Teaching certification in elementary education, secondary education, or a K-12 specialty area (e.g., art, music, special education, etc.) is required to enter the Master's of Education Program if the applicant intends to seek reading certification.
+1. Prerequisite: A Bachelor of Science or Arts and Teaching Certification

+Teaching certification in elementary education, secondary education, or a K-12 specialty area (e.g., art, music, special education, etc.) is required to enter the Master's of Education Program if the applicant intends to seek reading certification.
 A photocopy of the certification must be submitted with the other application materials.

-For this program, King's College has partnered with Children's Dyslexia Centers Offering Orton-Gillingham Training Courses.
-Earn 6 graduate credits and Act 48 hours for each academic year of International Multisensory Structured Language Education Council (IMSLEC) accredited Orton-Gillingham coursework through King's College.
+For this program, King's College has partnered with Children's Dyslexia Centers that offers MSLE training.
+STudents can earn 6 graduate credits and Act 48 hours for each academic year of International Multisensory Structured Language Education Council (IMSLEC) accredited Orton-Gillingham coursework through King's College.

 First year - Enroll in EDUC 800 for the Fall semester and EDUC 801 for the Spring semester.
-Successful completion of both courses may lead to Initial Certification in the Children's Dyslexia Centers' Orton-Gillingham program and eligibility to sit for the Alliance Exam and become a member of Academic Language Therapy Association (ALTA).
+Successful completion of both courses may lead to Initial Certification in the Children's Dyslexia Centers and eligibility to sit for the Alliance Exam and become a member of Academic Language Therapy Association (ALTA).
 For more information on ALTA go to: www.altaread.org.